zerg000000/mario-ai/README.md

 Getting Started
 ---------------

-you can just download binary, include the jars to your project and start coding.
+you can just download [distribution](https://github.com/downloads/zerg000000/mario-ai/mario-ai-0.0.1-SNAPSHOT-distribution.zip), include the jars in bin/ and lib/ to your project and start coding. you can find demos in different languages in example/ directory.

 If you are using maven, ivy or other build tools, add following repository

 <http://zerg000000.github.com/mario-ai/repository/>